Svetansu/mobile-flashcards/README.md

 ## About...

-Mobile flashcards is is quiz-based application which allows users to test their knowledge about a particular field, or deck, in the app.
+Mobile flashcards is a quiz-based application which allows users to test their knowledge about a particular field, or deck, in the app.
 The user can answer quizzes, create new ones, and retry a quiz if they're unhappy with their score.
 The project is built using the foundations of react-native, along with redux and react-navigation, among others.

 The application was made in the Expo Snack environment.
 It was tested on the iOS, web and android simulators available in Expo Snack.